|

 A: As with most cycling events, There will be no refunds or rescheduling.

-Q: Will the tour routes be monitored by volunteers and how?
+Are the tour routes monitored by volunteers, and how?

-A: Yes, we will have clearly marked vans or trucks with water, first aid kits and communications following each route.
+A: Yes, we will have clearly marked vans or trucks with water, first aid kits, bicycle repair items and communications following each route.
+Chase cars will patrol all routes until the last cyclist returns.